Adel St John The Baptist

 The Year 6 long term plan is below.
 This shows the coverage of work for the whole year.
 Items to note: Art and DT are generally taught on alternative terms; this is the same for History and Geography.

-In this half term, we will be covering many topics across the curriculum.
+As with other half terms, we will be covering many topics across the curriculum in the first half of the Spring Term.

 English

-English is split into Reading, Writing and Spellings.
+This half term, English is split into Reading, Writing, Grammar and Spellings.

 Reading

-We will be looking a range of texts (both fiction and fiction) to build the suite of reading skills - fluency, vocab knowledge, retrieval, inference, explanation and summary).
+We will be looking a range of texts (both fiction and fiction) to build the suite of reading skills - fluency, vocab knowledge, retrieval, inference, explanation and summary.
+A greater focus will be given to deeper retrieval questions and inference skills (including explanations).
 Mainly, a text will be read each week to develop each skill; some of the texts are linked to our current half term value and out Science and History units.

 Please ensure your child is reading at the very least 3 times per week at home to support them, not just reading independently but also support learning across the curriculum.
 Planners should be signed on the day they have read, with a comment as appropriate.
 If children particularly like a word or phrase they can write it in their planner as well.